Mariners vs. Athletics Player Props Betting Odds

 France Stats

-- Ty France has collected 47 hits with 13 doubles, two home runs and 15 walks.
-He has driven in 20 runs with one stolen base.
+- Ty France has 13 doubles, three home runs, 15 walks and 21 RBI (48 total hits).
+He's also swiped one base.

 France Recent Games